jacob-8/kitbook/packages/kitbook/src/routes/1-get-started.md

 ## Set Up Your Sidebar

-- Install Kitbook, `npm i -D kitbook` or `pnpm add -D kitbook`
+- Install [Kitbook](https://www.npmjs.com/package/kitbook), `npm i -D kitbook` or `pnpm add -D kitbook`
-- In your chosen folder, add a `__layout.svelte` file with the following code which will get a list of your pages, and pass them to Kitbook's `Layout` component:
+- In your chosen folder (`src/routes/kitbook` in this example), add a `__layout.svelte` file with the following code which will get a list of your pages, and pass them to Kitbook's `Layout` component:

 ```svelte
 <script lang="ts" context="module">